Cold Brew β The Recipe for the Perfect Cold Coffee (Seasonal Hit)

-When the thermometer shows above 25Β°C (77Β°F), the last thing you dream about is a steaming cup of espresso.
-This is where Cold Brew takes the stage – a drink that in the last few years has moved from a niche curiosity to the absolute king of summer cafes.
+When the thermometer reads above 25Β°C / 77Β°F, the last thing you dream of is a steaming cup of espresso.
+This is where Cold Brew enters the scene β a drink that has transformed from a niche curiosity into the absolute king of summer cafes over the last few years.

-This isn't just regular "iced coffee" (meaning hot coffee over ice).
-This is a drink where time replaces temperature, extracting the sweetest notes from the bean and leaving the bitterness far behind.
+This isn't just "iced coffee" (meaning hot coffee with ice).
+This is a beverage where time replaces temperature, extracting the sweetest notes from the bean and leaving the bitterness far behind.

 Quick Recipe: Homemade Cold Brew (Ready-to-Drink)

 The best part about Cold Brew?
-You make it in the evening, and in the morning, you have ready fuel for the whole day.
+You make it in the evening, and in the morning, you have ready-to-go fuel for the entire day.

 The Magic of Low Temperature

 Why does Cold Brew taste so different?
-Hot water instantly dissolves the acids and oils contained in the coffee, but in the process, it also washes out the compounds responsible for bitterness.
-Cold water treats the bean much more gently – this process is called maceration.
+Hot water instantly dissolves the acids and oils contained in the coffee, but it also leaches out compounds responsible for bitterness.
+Cold water treats the bean much more gently β this process is called maceration or cold steeping.

 The result?
-A drink with very low acidity, almost completely lacking bitterness, yet full of notes of chocolate, caramel, and ripe fruit.
-Important for energy fans: Cold Brew usually has a higher caffeine content than a classic "black coffee" because the long contact between water and coffee allows for its almost complete extraction.
+A drink with very low acidity, almost completely devoid of bitterness, yet full of notes of chocolate, caramel, and ripe fruit.
+Importantly for energy fans: Cold Brew usually has a higher caffeine content than a classic "black coffee" because the long contact between water and coffee allows for almost total extraction.

 Instructions: Cold Brew in 4 Steps